shane806/CGB_input/README.md

 ## About
 ``cgb_input_generator`` exists to create and populate a correctly formatted JSON file, complete with all necessary information required to successfully initiate an analysis of a transcription factor, or group of related transcripted factors, with ``cgb``: _a python library for comparative genomics of transcriptional regulation in Bacteria_.

 Upon completion of a successful input file generation, the resulting JSON file will be both ``cgb`` and human readable.
 Human readability facilitates the option to make last minute minor adjustments to the generated file with no need to repeat the entire process.

+(Might change the Getting Started section below into more of an overview of the program's functionality rather than the current input file overview?
+And integrate current Getting Started section into test_input.md?)
 ## Getting Started
 ###  ``cgb_input_generator`` Input File